[Last updated 19th January, 2021]

 Appropriate recipes are those low in total FODMAPs, yet still nutritious and simple to make (and delicious of course).

-To save you time searching around all day, I’ve compiled a list of 21 FODMAP-Friendly Recipes For Home and Work.
+To save you time searching around all day, I’ve compiled a list of 44 Mouthwatering Low FODMAP Recipes.
 It has ideas for mains and snacks that are not only family-friendly, but easy to bring to work too.
 You can get it here: